Space to Create Ridgway

 - Artistic processes that are extremely noisy, require incompatible zoning or involve hazardous materials are typically not permitted.
 All uses must comply with applicable code. (www.artspace.org/sites/default/files/public/downloads/artist_selection_p...)

 How Was Ridgway Selected?

 After discussion with and approval by the Town Council and Town Planning Commission and two public meetings, the Town submitted an initial application to CCI in February 2016.
 Ridgway was then selected to complete and submit the full Space to Create application in April 2016.
 A public meeting with 30 attendees set the goals included in this second application.
 On August 23, 2016, Space to Create Colorado announced that Ridgway had been selected as the Space to Create community for Southwest Colorado.
 Partners in Space to Create Ridgway are Telluride Foundation, Region 10, Ouray County Housing Authority, San Miguel Power Association, Weehawken Creative Arts and the Ridgway Chautauqua Society.

 What Has Taken Place Since Ridgway's Selection?

 At the end of September, Artspace staff met with more than 100 members of the community and the region in focus groups, representing Creatives, creative enterprises, arts and culture organizations, civic and nonprofit leaders, and the finance sector.
-A preliminary feasibility study report will be published by early November.
-In early 2017, an Arts Market Survey will go live.
-All Creatives and creative enterprises in our region will be invited to respond to this survey.
+A preliminary feasibility study report was published in December 2016.
+In early 2017, an Arts Market Survey went live.
+All Creatives and creative enterprises in our region were invited to respond to this survey.
 The survey garnered a large response with 444 individuals completing the survey!
 The information gathered will be critical to the next phases of the project.
 The project is currently in the Predevelopment Phase.